Apple Corps: History

 The Beatles' accountants had informed the group that they had £2 million that they could either invest in a business venture or else lose to the Inland Revenue, because corporate/business taxes were lower than their individual tax bills.
 According to Peter Brown, personal assistant to Beatles' manager Brian Epstein, activities to find tax shelters for the income that the Beatles generated began as early as 1963–64, when Walter Strach was put in charge of such operations.
 First steps into that direction were the foundation of Beatles Ltd and, in early 1967, Beatles and Co.

 The Beatles' publicist, Derek Taylor, remembered that Paul McCartney had the name for the new company when he visited Taylor's company flat in London: "We're starting a brand new form of business.
 So, what is the first thing that a child is taught when he begins to grow up?
 A is for Apple".
 McCartney then suggested the addition of Apple Core, but they could not register the name, so they used "Corps" (having the same pronunciation).
-McCartney later revealed that he had been inspired by René Magritte's painting Le Jeu de Mourre, featuring an apple with the words "Au revoir" painted on it.
+McCartney later revealed that he had been inspired by René Magritte's painting Le Jeu de Mourre ("The Game of Morra"), featuring an apple with the words "Au revoir" painted on it.
 Harriet Vyner's 1999 book about the late London art dealer Robert Fraser, "Groovy Bob", contains this anecdote by McCartney about the first time he laid eyes on the painting that would inspire the company logo in 1967:

 In my garden at Cavendish Avenue, which was a 100-year-old house I'd bought, Robert was a frequent visitor.
 One day he got hold of a Magritte he thought I'd love.
 Being Robert, he would just get it and bring it.
 I was out in the garden with some friends.
 I think I was filming Mary Hopkin with a film crew, just getting her to sing live in the garden, with bees and flies buzzing around, high summer.
 We were in the long grass, very beautiful, very country-like.
 We were out in the garden and Robert didn't want to interrupt, so when we went back in the big door from the garden to the living room, there on the table he'd just propped up this little Magritte.
 It was of a green apple.
 That became the basis of the Apple logo.
 Across the painting Magritte had written in that beautiful handwriting of his 'Au revoir'.
 And Robert had split.
 I thought that was the coolest thing anyone's ever done with me".